N0Dr4m4L4m4/amd/README.md

 2. If the VPN connection is done, you can navigate to the project folder to frontend\app
 3. Please make sure you are in the right working directory, if not an exception is thrown.
 It should be something like ```C:\user\amd\frontend\app\```
 4. Write into the command line interpreter  ```python welcomeClass.py``` to start the application
-5. If you see something the application is working well
+5. If you see something the application is working well - _Hint:_ make sure your screen scaling in your computer settings is set to 100%, otherwise the GUI could be too big
 6. Have fun!